 These different types of truck accidents can produce a wide range of outcomes.
 Sometimes, these accidents can clump together during one severe accident, such as a rollover truck accident that causes a cargo accident involving multiple vehicles.
 The more powerful the accident, the more likely the truck driver will be fired from an accident.

-Failure to comply with these rules often results in the liability of trucking companies when one of their drivers is involved in an accident with a truck.
-In addition, trucking companies that do not adequately train their employees in the loading and securing cargo, or employees who make negligent errors that cause a truck to crash due to cargo spillage, can be held liable for damages.
+Failure to comply with these rules often results in the liability of trucking companies.
+When one of their drivers is involved in an accident with a truck.
+In addition, trucking companies do not adequately train their employees in the loading and securing of cargo, or employees.
+Who make negligent errors that cause a truck to crash due to cargo spillage, can be held liable for damages.

-Freight companies can be held liable for the driver’s actions in the event their truck driver gets in an accident.
-If the truck owner/driver is responsible for the truck and its maintenance, the company can forgive itself if the driver causes an accident or receives a traffic violation.
+Freight companies can be held liable for the driver’s actions in the event their truck driver gets into an accident.
+If the truck owner/driver is responsible for the truck and its maintenance.
+The company can forgive itself if the driver causes an accident or receives a traffic violation.
 An accident could be held by one or more parties, including the truck driver, the truck manufacturer, the driver’s employer, or the company that owns or loads the cargo.
-After a car accident, the police and the drivers’ insurance companies will decide who is at fault.
+After a car accident, the police and the driver’s insurance companies will decide who is at fault.

 Typical reasons truck drivers get fired for accidents:

 Here’s a look at some of the most prevalent sorts of trucking incidents that result in truckers being fired (or an IC’s contract being canceled).